 Now that you know that the testosterone hormone is the real deal, let’s look at some ways you can boost it naturally.

-According to research, testosterone adapts to your body needs.
+According to research, testosterone adapts to your body’s needs.

-If you engage in less activity, the brain gets the message that you don’t require as much hormones to boost your muscles and bones.
+If you engage in less activity, the brain gets the message that you don’t require as many hormones to boost your muscles and bones.